Editor: email@example.com - https://www.facebook.com/rajrathnam.vp

 J. Stokes, Don Anderson, Abacus, Vol 35, No 2, 1999

 Abstract: Big 6 audit market shares based on aggregate national data have been used in prior research to infer market leadership and industry expertise, and to differentiate Big 6 accounting firms from one another.
-In this study it is demonstrated that further differences exist with respect to city-specific audit markets, both between firms and within the same firm across different city markets.
 The specific finding is that the national market leader is not the city-specific market leader the vast majority of time.
 Usefulness of the city-level unit of analysis is further demonstrated by re-examining the 1989 mergers creating the accounting firms Ernst & Young and Deloitte Touche.

 Units of analysis in task-analytic research